AaltoSciComp/blog/content/2023/whisper-deployed-llms-coming.rst

 LLMs and other tools next
 -------------------------

+We hope to make other tools available like this.

 Whisper is just one of the latest tools, but you've probably noticed that large language models are very popular these days.
 There are, in fact, some that can run locally on our own cluster, and our goal is to